ManOfDiamond/Beginners-guide-to-GNU-Linux/README.md

 the most popular Distros.
 (**Disclaimer**: Based on my opinion)

 • Pop_OS!
-(Good option for GNOME, based on ubuntu/debian)
+(Good option for GNOME, based on Ubuntu/Debian)

-• Fedora (Another good option for GNOME, provides a smooth transition from windows to gnu/linux)
+• Fedora (Another good option for GNOME, provides a smooth transition from Windows to GNU/Linux)

 • Kubuntu (Best KDE option)